macropin/django-lorem-pdf/README.md

     'docmk',
 </pre>

-You'll also need _adlibre-django_ for the PDF rendering code, and any other requirements:
+You'll also need _adlibre-django_ for the PDF rendering code.
+If you use pip to install this then the dependency and any other requirements will be taken care of:

 <pre>
-    pip install -e git+git://github.com/adlibre/django-adlibre.git#egg=django-adlibre
+    pip install -e git+git://github.com/macropin/docmk.git#egg=docmk
 </pre>

 -- Andrew Cutler